HamzehAdawi/Bugz/README.md

 # Gameplay

+(Main game)
-Move around the garden and eat other bugs to gain points.
+Move around the garden and eat other bugs to and grow.

-Watch out for larger predators — they’ll eat you!
+Watch out for larger predators, they’ll eat you!

-Each bug species has its own diet and behavior pattern.
+Each level become a bigger bug species with their own  diet and behavior pattern.
 Collect bonuses, maintain your streak, and stay alive as long as possible.

+(Survival)
+...

 ## 🤝 Contributing